prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 The fan is also reversible – in other words, you can install it in a manner that will either draw cool air into your case (intake) or push warm air out of your case (exhaust).

 The fan housing is actually two separate sections, connected together with rubber grommets to help suppress the noise from vibrations.

+**Features:**

+* Patented PWM Sharing Technology (PST)
+* Extremely quiet
+* High air flow and static pressure
+* Low noise impeller
+* Fluid dynamic bearing extends service life

+GPUs and CPUs generate an significant amount of heat.
+Believe it or not, if it weren't for the CPU cooler, you could fry an egg on a CPU while it's operating.

+Most people choose to install many case fans to keep their PC running cool.
+This option works, but it also generates more noise.
+With the new ARCTIC PWM fan, you can keep your case cool without generating a lot of noise.

+The fan speed changes according to the system temperatures.
+The fan's innovative PST feature allows up to five fans (including a CPU fan) to connect to the ARCTIC PWM fan, and all of the fans will run at the same speed as the PWM fan.

+When the system temp rises, all of the fans in the system will run faster to accomodate for the higher temperatures.
+On the other hand, if the case temperature falls, the fans will slow down, saving energy and emitting less noise.

+*So, what are the main advantages of the ARCTIC F12 PWM fan?*

+**1.** Quiet fans keep your case cool during operation **2.** Saves energy
+**3.** Control fan speed of different fans with just one PWM signal

 *What's the bottom line here?*

 If you're looking for a cheap, quiet, and cool fan, the Arctic F12 PWM is a great choice.

 ## [Cooler Master JetFlo 120 Case Fan](https://amzn.to/2KYMRHa){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2KYMRHa"><img class="img-right img-small" alt="Cooler Master JetFlo" src="/img/case-fans/cooler-master-jetflo.jpg" /></a>